secdevops-cuse/CyberRange/README.md

 This open-source research lab provides a bootstrap learning platform for Technologists studying any one of the "Big-3" technology domains.
-The Width & Depth of these domains require a documented

 1. Cyber Security
 2. Cloud Computing
 3. DevOps